ytanay/thinglang/README.md

     does say_hello with number repeat_count
         repeat for number i in 0..repeat_count
-            Output.write("Hello number", i, "from", self.name, "who's", self.age, "years old and is always excited to get some coding done.")
+            Console.print("Hello number", i, "from", self.name, "who's", self.age, "years old and is always excited to get some coding done.")

 thing Program